Does your child feel like a victim?

 - Freeze – they numb the pain through food, drink, drugs etc

-The rescuer, sometimes called “poor you”, steps in between the victim and the persecutor, ostensibly ‘to help’, but the rescuer is preventing the victim from solving the problem themselves and gaining the self-esteem from achieving this by snatching it away from them because ‘they can’t do it for themselves’.
+The rescuer, sometimes called “poor you”, steps in between the victim and the persecutor, ostensibly ‘to help’.
+The rescuer is actually preventing the victim from solving the problem themselves and thus gaining self-esteem from 'fixing' the victim's issue because ‘they can’t do it for themselves’.
+Often, the rescuer has an ulterior motive.

 So how do we recognise the persecutor?
-It is whatever or whoever the victim is blaming for their victim state.
+The persecutor is whatever or whoever the victim is blaming for their victim state.
 Persecutors often start out as victims feeling out of control and lacking self-esteem.
 They take out their frustration on others, blaming and criticising.
-These are people who separate themselves even temporarily from their emotions and distance themselves.
+These are people who separate themselves, even temporarily, from their emotions and distance themselves.
 They blame everyone else for the situation they are in.
 Persecutors want to control and do this by nagging, putting others down and humiliating people.

 How to step out of the triangle